grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 achieved to store only those metrics which are important.

-Additionally, when multiple filter policies are are used, any policy that is matched will result in the span being included in the metric export.
+Additionally, when multiple filter policies are are used, any policy that is matched results in the span being included in the metric export.

 ```yaml
 ---